rucowboi/rucowboi.github.io/README.md

    - `static/data/cities_by_cta.csv`

 ### 4. Update JavaScript Files
-1. Replace main.ctaid with your state's FIPS code number. (`src/index.js` line 316)
+1. Replace SITE_CONSTANTS.ctaid with your state's FIPS code number. (`src/index.js` line 40)
-2. Uncomment and replace the 13 `main.[name]` values (`src/index.js` lines 300-314).
+2. Uncomment and replace the `SITE_CONSTANTS` values (`src/index.js` line 17).
 These mostly replace text on the page that say `[REPLACE ...]`.
 3. Alter `MAP_BBOX`, `MIN_ZOOM`, and `MAX_ZOOM` in the `src/index.js` file to position the map.
-4. Replace main.startingLocation with Location Search starting location. (src/index.js line 315)
+4. Replace `startingLocation` with Location Search starting location. (`src/index.js` line 39)
-   - location format can be an address("2 The Circle, Georgetown, DE 19947") or coordinates ("38.64707,-75.59814")
+   - location format can be an address("2 The Circle, Georgetown, DE 19947") or coordinates ("38.64707,-75.59814") or even a ctaid ("A9007")

 ## 5. Testing and Building
 1. Test the updated code by running: